 Low doses are stimulating.
 It feels similar to coffee but less likely to result in negative side-effects like anxiety or jitteriness.
 It also has a mild euphoric action at this dose — helping to uplift the mood and promote more clarity of thought.
 These doses are used as a nootropic or stimulant to boost physical and mental energy and stamina.

-Around the 7-gram dosage mark — the effects of the herb does a complete flip.
+Around the 7-gram dosage mark — the effects of the herb do a complete flip.
 At higher doses, kratom has a sedative action.
-Users feel relaxed, care-free, and lazy.
+Users feel relaxed, carefree, and lazy.
 These doses are most useful for supporting sleep, easing anxiety, and alleviating chronic pain or muscle tension.

 Other effects of kratom at all doses include mild visual effects, increased empathy, and a warming sensation in the body.